timchipperfield/cv/README.md

 ### Professional 'Learn-aholic'

 The biggest thing that I could bring to your team as a junior developer: my continual quest for knowledge and self-improvement.
 Most recently, I conducted studies for my Masters Degree on the environmental impacts from the textile in Bangaldesh.
 I also won the award for best academic paper / presentation at a conference in May.
 What does all this have to do with coding?
 Everything.
 When I started learning javascript, it was intimidating.
 But it was the challenge of  learning a completely new language that really drove me to work hard.
-I spent days researching and in the end managed to produce code that I am proud of.
+I spent days researching and in the end managed to produce code that I am proud of....
+[Link](http://) link to project

 ### Driven Project Collaborator

 I’ve worked in a team-based environment in most of my adult life.
-As a political consultant, I worked on highly diverse and fast paced teams.
-I usually find myself taking on two roles in a team.
+As a political consultant, I worked on highly diverse projects in fast paced team environments.
+Additionally, I had I usually find myself taking on two roles in a team.
 The first is the one who keeps the team focused on the and goal… to complement and expand upon my project skills, I studied project management in and earned a certificate in 2014.

 ### Lover of Technology and Creative Approaches

 My transition to coding has been a might appear sudden but it’s a been a long time coming.
 It may have started on the other side of the world, while working in overseas development in Mozambique, where I found that people started seeing me as a problem solver for their computer issues.
 I also realized that I enjoyed making simple websites yet that I yearned for more.

+## A Few Project I'm Proud Of

+* Chasing Shadows
+**

 ## Work Experience Overview
 ***